 Ingredients are of a major concern to me and to many parents when holidays like Halloween pop up.
 Trick-or-treating is a fun tradition and actually encourages activity as kids walk from door to door – again though, what they come home with can be scary!
 When the aisles at CVS and Target are packed with candy filled with hydrogenated oils, artificial flavors, colors and genetically engineered sugar, it can be difficult to choose what you’ll pass out (or have at Halloween parties) wisely.
 Here are some snacks I have used in the past, will be using this year, and links to a few articles for even more options.

-3 years ago I opted to hand out individual pretzel packets and Annie’s brand organic fruit snacks.
+In 2010 I opted to hand out individual pretzel packets and Annie’s brand organic fruit snacks.
 You can get a 24 pack of the fruit snacks at BJ’s or Costco for about $10 which is much cheaper than other grocery stores.
 Kids were definitely more apt to grab at those fruit snacks though and we ended up with leftover pretzels that we don’t really enjoy all that much.

-The past 2 years I continued to hand out the fruit snacks but also got packages of Cascadian Farm Organic kids size granola bars.
+In 2011 & 2012, I continued to hand out the fruit snacks but also got packages of Cascadian Farm Organic kids size granola bars.

 This year I decided to give kids some different choices.
-While most didn’t mind the snacks above, I did hear a grunt or two.
+While most seemed to be happy with the snacks above, I did hear a grunt or two.
 SO now we are trying a few things.
 Clif kids organic Z bars now come in the “Spooky S’mores” version this time of year so I picked up some of those.
 I wouldn’t mind having a leftover one before a workout so it works for us too.
 I also picked up a package of “UNreal” brand snickers type bars.
 UNreal promises no hydrogenated oils, artificial preservatives or colorings, and no GMO’s.
 And finally I picked up some Organic lollipops from Trader Joe’s.
 The big choice comes with the non-food option.
 While I realize they aren’t very sustainable, I was in Target yesterday picking up some 7th Generation cleaning products, and saw 6 packs of glow bracelets in the dollar bins.
 I grabbed a bunch and thought this could be a big hit.
 They’ll be getting candy at every other house, so seeing lit up bracelets while trick-or-treating might be a nice change for them.